 Restore may need to update this policy when necessary so please remember to check back from time to time.
-This is version 1.2 and was last updated and approved by Restore’s Trustees on 24th April 2018.
+This is version 1.3 and was last updated and approved by Restore’s Trustees on 17th February 2023.
+References to specific articles have been updated to reflect changes in legislation following the UK’s withdrawal from the EU.

 1. Who we are and what we do